Main content

 You can apply your eyeshadow before or after tightlining, but for the purpose of this tutorial, we’re starting with shadow.
 Apply the eyeshadow (or shadows) of your choosing to your lids to create the “base” for your makeup look.
 If you need a product recommendation, we suggest snatching up one of our Ultimate Shadow Palettes.
 Each comes with 16 pigment-packed shades in matte, shimmer, and metallic finishes, making them perfect for creating a variety of eye-catching looks.

-3. Choose and sanitize your eyeliner
+3. Select your eyeliner

-4. Find a sturdy surface and mirror
+4. Find a mirror (and a sturdy surface)

 Once you’ve chosen your eyeliner, position yourself in front of a mirror, ideally in a well-lit space.
 Ample lighting is a must to help ensure you’re able to see what you’re doing (and limit the risk of poking yourself in the eye).

-5. Line your upper and lower waterlines
+5. Line your waterline

 6. Clean up and apply finishing touches

-After tightlining both eyes, go ahead and clean up any smudges (if needed) with a clean cotton swab, then complete your eye makeup look with a few swipes of mascara or false lashes.
+After tightlining both eyes, clean up any smudges (if needed) with a clean cotton swab, then complete your eye makeup look with a few swipes of mascara or false lashes.
 If you’re trying to achieve a wide-awake look, you can also highlight your inner corners with a highlighter, like the shimmery end of our Wonder Pencil Micro Highlighter Pencil.

 7. Set your look with setting spray

-Our Tightlining Tips and Pro Techniques
+Tightlining Tips and Pro Techniques

 How to tightline hooded eyes